^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Transrectal ultrasound (TRUS) is now considered the main method of recognizing prostate diseases.
-Transrectal transducers operate at frequencies from 6 MHz and higher, which ensures high image quality and allows for detailed visualization of the structure of the prostate gland and surrounding organs and tissues.
-The transrectal sensor is compact, has a working length of 12-15 cm and a diameter of up to 1.5 cm.
+Transrectal ultrasound examination (TRUS) is currently considered the main method for recognizing prostate diseases.
+Transrectal sensors operate at frequencies of 6 MHz and higher, which ensures high image quality and allows for detailed visualization of the structure of the prostate gland and surrounding organs and tissues.
+The transrectal sensor is compact, has a working part length of 12-15 cm and a diameter of up to 1.5 cm.

-According to various authors, TRUS provides more accurate and detailed information on the status of the prostate; visualization of the entire volume of the prostate and its capsules with good image quality, the best conditions for accurate measurement of its size, the possibility of conducting ultrasonic cystourethroscopy, which makes this method mandatory in the study of the prostate.
+According to various authors, TRUS provides more accurate and detailed information about the condition of the prostate; visualization of the entire volume of the prostate and its capsule with good image quality, the best conditions for accurate measurement of its size, the possibility of performing ultrasound micturition cystourethroscopy, which makes this method mandatory in prostate examination.

-The only drawback of the technique is the restriction of its use in certain diseases of the rectum and after operations on the perineum.
+The only drawback of the technique is the limitation of its use in certain diseases of the rectum and after perineal surgery.

-Transrectal transducers are divided into three types: working in the same plane; biplane, having two transducers (allowing to obtain an image of the prostate in the transverse and longitudinal planes); multidimensional - with the possibility of changing the scan plane by 180 °.
+Transrectal sensors are divided into three types: those operating in one plane; biplane, having two transducers (allowing to obtain an image of the prostate in the transverse and longitudinal planes); multiplane - with the ability to change the scanning plane by 180°.

 Indications for transrectal examination of the prostate